Adee1499/F28WP-Optimize-Prime-MMOG/README.md

 [Demo Video](https://www.youtube.com/watch?v=CRW8lzE-pPo&feature=youtu.be)

 Developed as part of a team for university coursework (Web Programming course).
-The objective was to develop an online multiplayer 2D browser game using strictly DOM manipulation, and without using any game engines or the HTML Canvas element.
+[Original repo](https://github.com/N0m0turtle/F28WP-Optimize-Prime-MMOG)The objective was to develop an online multiplayer 2D browser game using strictly DOM manipulation, and without using any game engines or the HTML Canvas element.

 <br>